oracle-livelabs/developer/dev-ai-app-dev-rel/codingbasics/codingbasics.md

     </copy>
     ```

 5. As before, we want to create a function that allows us to query our new table.
 We will use a function called `query_customer`.
 Copy & paste the following code into a **new cell** and execute it.
+Remember to use SHIFT + ENTER keys.

     ```python
     <copy>